Published and forthcoming

 Abstract: Controlling for changes in wealth, the price of "discount-rate" risk reveals whether increases in equity risk premia represent "good" or "bad" news to rational investors.
 We employ a new empirical methodology and find that the price is negative.
 This finding suggests that discount rates are high during times of high marginal utility of wealth.
 Our approach relies on using future realized market returns to consistently estimate covariances of asset returns with the market risk premium.
 Covariances drive observed patterns in a broad cross-section of stock and bond expected returns.

-Review of Financial Studies, Forthcoming (with Valentin Haddad and Shri Santosh).
+Review of Financial Studies, February 2020 (with Valentin Haddad and Shri Santosh).

 2018 Q-Group Jack Treynor Prize